PythonRSAS/pythonrsas.github.io/_posts/2022-07-23-1-Dynamic-programming.md

 ## Brute force method

 Since there are $$\frac{(n+1)*n}{2}$$ subarrays, and each takes $$O(n)$$ to sum, the time complexity is $$O(n^3)$$.

-The loop "for i in [0, 1, 2, ..., n-1]" gives the starting index of subarrays.

-The loop "for j in [i, ..., n-1]" gives the ending index.

-The loop " for k in (i, ..., j) sums the elements of subarrays.

 ## Memorizing method (DP)